IzzyNewsham/TFT_synergy_tool/README.md

 - networkx
 - seaborn
 - matplotlib
-(installing the last 5 packages is done like this: pip3 install --user pandas)
+(installing the last 5 packages is done something like this: pip3 install --user pandas)

 Get the code: